You are here

 Creative options for signing your will during coronavirus

 The coronavirus pandemic has many of us thinking about our own health and future — and those of our loved ones.
 Preparing a will right now just makes sense.
-To ensure that British Columbians can safely make wills during this time, the provincial government has ordered that wills may be witnessed remotely.
+To ensure that British Columbians can safely make wills during this time, a change in the law now allows wills to be witnessed remotely.
 If you choose to sign in this way, certain requirements must be met.
 Learn how you can prepare a valid will during coronavirus, while staying safe.

 Guidance for British Columbians during the pandemic.
-Updated several times a week.
+Updated regularly.

 Guidance for British Columbians during the pandemic